nickthecoder/tedi/README.md

 ## Known Bugs/Issues

-- Applying highlights, which change the font weight or style, only work correctly with mono-spaced fonts.
-- Highlights won't work correctly if they change the font size or font family
+- Line wrapping not supported.
+My use case doesn't require line wrapping, but I may it later if persuaded ;-)
+- Does not handle **very** long lines efficiently.
+  A huge document without line breaks will be very laggy.
+  I don't plan on fixing this, so if this is an issue, I suggest you check while loading, and then prompt the user to either :
+  1. abort
+  2. continue (and expect a bad experience)
+  3. add additional line breaks.
+- Still buggy in parts when encountering 4 Byte characters, such as "𝐀" U+1D400 Mathematical Bold Capital A
 - HighlightRanges are not included in the undo/redo list.
   This is deliberate, because highlighting is merely cosmetic, not an integral part of the document.
+  Note, it is possible for you to add this behaviour on top of TediArea.
+  Listen for changes to the highlight ranges.
+Filter those highlights that you care about (e.g. isinstanceof an UndoableHighlightRange interface).
+  Create your own UndoRedo.Change objects, and pass them to BetterUndoRedo.add().
-- There is a "flash", when text turns from normal to highlighted.
+- There is a minor "flash", when text turns from normal to highlighted.
-  The highlighted text moves by less than a pixel (I think), which can be distracting.
+  The highlighted text sometimes moves left/right by a pixel, which can be distracting.
+This is due to "Kerning", and the lack thereof between portions of text with different highlights.
-  This is especially noticeble when using HighlightIdenticalWords.
+  This will be more pronounced with large, fancy fonts (especially heavily slanted fonts).

 ### Undo/Redo is weird.